Rihanna: Influences

 Rihanna's major influences include Madonna (left) and Mariah Carey (right).

 Rihanna has identified Madonna as her idol and primary inspiration.
 She expressed her aspiration to become the "Black Madonna" and commended her talent for continually reinventing herself throughout her career.
 Rihanna praised Madonna's ability to change her fashion and music repeatedly, while remaining a "real force in entertainment".
-She also named Mariah Carey as a major influence on her music and career.
-She recalled performing Carey's 1993 song "Hero" at her high school talent show.
+She also named Mariah Carey as a major influence on her music and career and recalled performing her 1993 song "Hero" at her high school talent show.
 Rihanna also said that Carey's "Vision of Love" (1990) was the song that inspired her to pursue a career in music.
 After moving to the US, she was exposed to a wide range of musical genres, which she said had a profound effect on her.
 Rihanna identified Brandy's fourth album, Afrodisiac (2004), as a primary source of inspiration for her album Good Girl Gone Bad.

 In her youth, Rihanna often watched Bob Marley on television due to his popularity in the Caribbean.
-She deemed him one of her all-time favorite artists, crediting him with "pav[ing] the way for every other artist out of the Caribbean".
+She deemed him one of her all-time favourite artists, crediting him with "pav[ing] the way for every other artist out of the Caribbean".
 She created a shrine in her home dedicated to Marley and has performed covers of both "Is This Love" (1978) and "Redemption Song" (1980) during her concert tours.
-As a child, she sang Whitney Houston songs and "A Whole New World" (1992) into her hairbrush so frequently that her neighbors started calling her "Robyn Redbreast".
+As a child, Rihanna sang Whitney Houston songs and "A Whole New World" (1992) into her hairbrush so frequently that her neighbours started calling her "Robyn Redbreast".
 She also mentioned that one of the earliest songs she developed an affection for was Houston's rendition of "I Will Always Love You" (1992).
 She credits that song with sparking her passion for music and partly attributes her presence in the industry to Houston.
 Rihanna was also influenced by artists such as Janet Jackson, Aaliyah, Beyoncé, Celine Dion, Grace Jones, Lil' Kim, Prince, and Brandy.

 Videography and stage

+Rihanna on Last Girl on Earth tour in 2011.
+She has bright red hair, associated with the Loud era, and a multi-coloured dress.

 Rihanna has worked with music video director Anthony Mandler on seventeen music videos, the first being "Unfaithful" (2006).
 Jocelyn Vena of MTV News observed that Rihanna often creates music videos that are thought-provoking and aligned with the themes of her songs.
 Jon Bream, writing for the Star Tribune, deemed her the video vixen of the 2000s, lauding her mastery of the pout, confident strut, and trend-setting hairstyles that draw attention from audiences on YouTube.
 InStyles George Epaminondas described Rihanna's videos as cinematic and highlighted their island rhythms, pop sensibilities, and playful sensuality.
 Billboard ranked her eleventh on its list of "The 100 Greatest Music Video Artists of All Time" in 2020, stating that she "rarely shields her emotions, as she's always willing to unmask every side to her in her videos".